NativeScript/docs-v7/hardware/location.md

 tns plugin add nativescript-geolocation
 ```

-To import the module in your code use:
+To import the module in your code, use:
 {% nativescript %}
 ```JavaScript
 var geolocation = require("nativescript-geolocation");